Bike to School Day | Tips to Make it the Best Day Ever!

 Walk to School

 For our fall Walk to School Day, our neighborhood has collectively decided to just all ride our bikes.
 We live just a little too far to walk but I’m sure some of the older kids did it.
-You could even do scooters and skateboards.
-If you do walk, make sure you give yourself enough time to get to school.
+If your family does want to walk, just make sure you leave early enough to get your child to class on time without being marked tardy.
+You could even try scooters and skateboards if that cuts the trip time down just a little bit.

 Have Fun!

-The great thing about these events is that so many members of the community are out and the kids get so excited.
+The great thing about Bike to School events is that so many members of the community are out and the kids get so excited to see everybody get involved.
 There is usually increased police presence at crossings so it feels quite safe.
 It all happens so fast and it’s only about an hour of your morning, but the kids think it’s the most amazing thing.
-They ask if it can be Bike to School Day everyday!
-Continue the family and friend bike rides at these favorite Indy area bike friendly trails.
+They ask if it can be Bike to School Day every day!

 Leave a Comment